-Risser 5 is the last Risser sign.
-It indicates skeletal maturity.
-An x-ray will show complete ossification and fusion of the iliac crest apophysis.
-For our final feature on Risser sign, we’ll share the story of a local fifteen-year-old girl with a severe scoliosis who first came to see us as a Risser 5, more… Read More
+Risser 5 is the final Risser sign in this estimation scale which measures skeletal maturity.
+An x-ray will show complete ossification and fusion of the iliac crest apophysis indicating that an adolescent, or young adult, is fully grown.
+For our final feature on Risser sign, we’ll share the story of a local fifteen-year-old girl with… Read More

 Risser 4 indicates ossification of the iliac crest apophysis at 75% or more.
 “Capping” from lateral to medial (outside to inside) is nearly complete and skeletal maturity is approaching.
 From our perspective, there is more to say about Risser 4 than the other Risser stages.
 This is due to our use of different management techniques,… Read More